People ask us all the time, “What’s in your wallet?”

 How do you get that $300 back?

 This is why we spend on the card.
 ANYTHING that codes as travel with Chase, i.e. hotel, airfare, parking garage’s, etc (the list is very liberal) will credit back to the card for that $300 credit.
 Here’s an example from my card.
 I made a charge in San Diego at the Westin for $22, Chase credited that back.
+They have recently changed the rules on how the annual fee credits and posts.

 This is the real reason we use this card, we get 3X points on all merchants that code as travel and dining at restaurant’s from airfare and hotels to fine dining and cafés, WORLDWIDE.
 (What codes as 3X all depends on how the merchant is set up with Chase).
 You get 1X for all other purchases.